 When you’re betting on horse racing, there can be a lot of competitors to take in.
 You may only be familiar with a few horses or perhaps none at all.
 It’s a trap many rookie bettors fall into.
 You have to build up at least a background knowledge of the competitors to have confidence in betting success – otherwise, you’re leaving it all to chance.

 The bookmakers love it when customers leave it to chance or bet on a horse for its name or the colour of the jockey’s jersey.
-Becoming familiar with a horses’ performance on the track – judging it by conditions and distance – will arm you with a compendium of knowledge when it comes time to place your bet.
-The form guide is also your friend.
-It’s a good way to see where your chosen horse has succeeded and failed in its career.
-It may just give you the edge when you need it the most.
+Becoming familiar with a horse’s performance on the track – judging it by conditions and distance – will arm you with enough knowledge when it comes time to place your bet.

 Record your wins and losses

-It might have been the jockey or it might have been the horse.
+It might have been the jockey, or it might have been the horse.
 Two strikes against either may convince you not to proceed with bets involving the horse or the jockey in the future.
 Keeping evidence is the best way to ensure that you don’t forget.
 On the other hand, if a horse has a successful run over a distance or on a racecourse, you will want to note their victory and ensure that you’re paying attention to their odds for their next meet.

 Use the markets to your advantage